DeveloperLx/macOS_Development_Tutorials_translation/Advanced Collection Views in OS X Tutorial.md

             <em>
                 SlidesPro
             </em>
-            , the items aren’t able to act as containers; this allows dropping between items but not dropping on them.
+            , the items aren't able to act as containers; this allows dropping between items but not dropping on them.
         </li>
         <li>